 - Biotechnology and Bioprocess Engineering (MSc)

 - Nanomaterials in Chemical and Biomedical Engineering (MSc)

-- Particle Technology Fundamentals and Industrial Applications (MSc)
+- Particle Technology Fundamentals and Industrial Applicaitons (MSc)

 - Electrochemical Engineering (MSc)

-Following the taught component, students conduct a research project over three months under the joint supervision of an academic and an industrial partner.
+Following the taught component (two semesters), students focus exclusively on their already allocated research project over the third (summer) semester, under the joint supervision of an academic and an industrial partner.